mikedotalmond/feathers/README.md

 Haxe externs for the Feathers UI framework

+I've included comments and metadata from the feathers source code where possible.

+The library is definitely a work-in-progress and I expect there to be issues and missing implementations here and there.

+Feel free to report any problems :)

 --

 The feathers Haxe extern library can be found in lib/feathers (it might end up on haxelib later)

 To use this, you also need the starling library, a copy of which is included in lib/starling.

 Feathers requires a newer version of starling than the current haxelib starling library has, so in lib/starling I've updated the externs with the latest changes and a rebuilt library swf.